Upper Midwest Stem Insect Survey

 Hosts in Calystegia:C. sepium (hedge bindweed)

 Each larva of this borer appears to inhabit just a single leaf, tunneling out the interior of the petiole and sometimes part of the midrib as well.
 The walls of the tunnel have a noticeably ragged look to them.
 The leaf may wilt or shrivel and turn yellow or brown, betraying the presence of a larva at work in the leaf stalk.
 Some larvae prepare an exit shaft to near the surface of the petiole and pupate there, leaving the epidermis intact except for penetrating it with the anterior spiracles.
-The finding of other petioles with completed tunnels but no culprits present suggested that these leaves' larvae had exited the petioles and pupated externally, but this was not confirmed.
-I located the puparia formed in petioles during early- to mid-July.
+I located puparia in petioles during early- to mid-July.
+In 2022, I found petioles with completed tunnels but no culprits present, which suggested that these leaves' larvae may have exited the petioles and pupated externally, but I was unable to confirm this.